MegaScale-MoE: Large-Scale Communication-Efficient Training of Mixture-of-Experts Models in Production: Evaluation

 \subsection{Training Performance}

 \sysname is built on top of Megatron-LM~\cite{shoeybi2019megatron}, a state-of-the-art open-source LLM training system that supports 3D parallelism strategies and is continuously updated to incorporate the latest optimizations from the community.
 Our evaluation uses the Megatron-LM on GitHub~\cite{megatron-lm} with commit hash f1f03922, selected for its stability at the commencement of our experiments months ago.
 For fair comparison, we use the same global batch size for Megatron-LM and \sysname and choose the optimal parallelism configurations for the two systems, respectively.
 Specifically, \sysname employs SP attention and EP within each node, while Megatron-LM adopts TP within each node, with both systems configured with a PP size of 15.
+We tune the configuration of Megatron-LM to meet its requirement of a uniform TP size across all components.
+As discussed in \S\ref{sec:design:parallelism:sp_attention}, for Megatron-LM, a TP size of 1 leads to a prohibitive 8$\times$ activation memory (addressable only with slow recomputation via gradient checkpointing), while a TP size of 8 forces EP to operate across nodes, incurring more communication costs than PP. Notably, both systems in the evaluation enable the communication-computation overlap techniques from MegaScale~\cite{jiang2024megascale} for data and pipeline parallelism.
+Therefore, the communication overhead mainly comes from intra-node model parallelism, e.g. TP, SP and EP.
 Sequence length is 8,192 and vocabulary size is 65,536.

 \parabf{Scalability.} Table~\ref{tab:evaluation:strong-scaling} compares the strong-scaling training performance of Megatron-LM and \sysname on the 352B MoE model.
 We scale the number of GPUs while keeping the global batch size fixed at 720.
 Across all settings, \sysname achieves 1.65–1.88$\times$ speedups over Megatron-LM.
 As the number of GPUs increases, the MFU (Model FLOPs Utilization) of \sysname declines from 32.48\% to 27.89\%.
 This is expected, as the batch size is fixed and the number of micro-batches for each pipeline decreases with more GPUs, leading to more bubbles.